With Sharon Peterson

 Problem #1 – You have underprocessed the bear meat.
 You say you processed for 80 minutes, and that is 10 minutes short of the suggested 90 minutes.

 Problem #2 – Cooling the canner too quickly.
 You should allow the canner to cool and reduce pressure back to zero all by itself without hurrying it.
 Sometimes it takes quite a while.
 When you cool it quickly, what happens is the pressure reduces in the canner quicker than in the jars.
 So if there is pressure higher in the jars, it swells and pushes out the liquids.
 Thus your low levels of liquid in the jars.

-I hate to the bearer of bad news.
+I hate to be the bearer of bad news.
 IF the only issue was a minor loss of liquid, I’d say just remember next time and carefully watch the seals on those jars and use them up first.
-But the liquid loss is not minor in this can and you also under processed.
+But the liquid loss is not minor in this can and you are also under-processed.
 I would not trust that they are safe.
 If it were me, I’d not trust it.